jasonad123/gtfs-observatory/README.md

 # GTFS Observatory

-A real-time dashboard for monitoring GTFS and GTFS-RT feeds.
+A *semi*-real-time dashboard for monitoring GTFS and GTFS-RT feeds.
 Built with Astro and powered by the MobilityData Mobility Database API.

 ## Features